aneoconsulting/ArmoniK.Infra/charts/cert-manager-issuer.md

 # Shared cert-manager issuer

-Four consumers can get their TLS material from cert-manager: `armonik-ingress` (server TLS and the mTLS client CA), `dependencies.redis`, `dependencies.activemq`, and `dependencies.mongodb`.
+Five consumers can get their TLS material from cert-manager: `armonik-ingress` (server TLS and the mTLS client CA), `dependencies.redis`, `dependencies.activemq`, `dependencies.mongodb`, and `dependencies.postgresql`.
 Each resolves its `Certificate`'s `issuerRef` the same way, in order:

 1. a local `existingIssuer` override